Muzaffar-Ahmad10/Final-ECommerce/README.md

 - As a Site Owner / Admin i can edit a product so that i can edit existing products in the shop
 - As a Site Owner / Admin i can delete a product so that i can delete existing products from the shop
 - As a Site Owner / Admin i can add products details and remove extra information.
+- As a Site Owner / Admin i can save subscribers e-mail for personal contect.
+- As a Site Owner / Admin i can provide a platform to share important updates.

 #### Device Testing & Browser compatibility
 - The site uses to test on various real world devices